Azure/bicep-registry-modules/modules/lib/private-endpoint/README.md

       }
     ]
 */
-@description('Define Private Endpoints that should be created for Azure Container Registry.') param privateEndpoints array = []
+@description('Define Private Endpoints that should be created for Azure -0[] Registry.') param privateEndpoints array = []

-@description('Should Private Endpoints be created with manual approval only?') param privateEndpointsManualApproval bool = []
+@description('Should Private Endpoints be created with manual approval only?') param privateEndpointsApprovalEnabled bool = []

 /* The module then has a variable that consumes the privateEndpoint param and
     injects some other default configuration, specific to the module.